 All patients prescribed heparin, including LMWH, should have a baseline platelet count assessed.
 Heparin-induced thrombocytopenia (HIT) is most commonly seen in post-operative patients receiving unfractionated heparin (UFH).
 Post-operative patients receiving UFH and post cardio-pulmonary bypass (CPB) patients receiving UFH or LMWH should have platelet count monitoring every 2–3 days from days 4 to 14 or until heparin is stopped.
 If the platelet count falls to <100 x109/L, or if there is a smaller but significant drop (30–50%) from baseline, stop the heparin and seek specialist advice.
 Medical and obstetric patients receiving UFH or LMWH, and post-operative patients (excluding post-CPB patients) receiving LMWH, have a low risk of HIT and do not require routine platelet count monitoring for this purpose.
-Further advice on Diagnosis and Treatment of HIT can be found in NHSGGC StaffNet, Clinical Guideline Electronic Resource Directory and search in 'Haematology' section.
+Further advice on the diagnosis and treatment of HIT can be found here.

 Anti-embolism stockings (AES) are the most commonly used form of mechanical thromboprophylaxis.
 However, for particularly high thrombosis-risk patients (e.g. immobile acute stroke patients) while LMWH is contraindicated, the use of intermittent pneumatic compression (IPC) devices can provide superior efficacy.
 There is a GGC protocol for the use of IPC post stroke and this is available in all the GGC stroke units.
 IPC have similar contraindications as for AES (see below).